rliou92/umonitor/README.md

 A systemd unit has been included for autostarting the application and can be enabled with `systemd --user enable umonitor`.

-In order to automatically apply updates after suspending, I have created a systemd unit called `udev_trigger` as a hack to trigger udev to send the screen change signal.
+\[*Might not be necessary*\] In order to automatically apply updates after suspending, I have created a systemd unit called `udev_trigger` as a hack to trigger udev to send the screen change signal.
 This systemd unit should be enabled with the system systemd:
 `systemd enable --now udev_trigger`.